Zola (film): Production

-In October 2015, Detroit waitress Aziah "Zola" King posted a 148-tweet thread about a trip she took to Florida with a stripper named Jessica; the story, containing details of prostitution, murder and an attempted suicide, quickly went viral, garnering the recognition of people such as Missy Elliott, Solange Knowles and Ava DuVernay.
-About a month later, Rolling Stone's David Kushner published an article interviewing people involved in the story; while the article noted several inconsistencies in the stories, and King has admitted to embellishing some of the more sensational details, most of the involved have admitted to the general gist of the story.
+In October 2015, Detroit waitress A'Ziah "Zola" King posted a 148-tweet thread about a trip she took to Florida with a stripper named Jessica; the story, containing details of prostitution, murder and an attempted suicide, quickly went viral, garnering the recognition of people such as Missy Elliott, Solange Knowles and Ava DuVernay.
+About a month later, Rolling Stone's David Kushner published an article interviewing people involved in the story; while the article noted several inconsistencies, and King has admitted to embellishing some of the more sensational details, most of those involved have admitted to the general events.

-In February 2016, it was announced James Franco would direct the film, from a screenplay by Andrew Neel and Mike Roberts.
-Franco, Vince Jolivette, Christine Vachon, David Hinojosa, and Kara Baker would serve as producers on the film, under their Rabbit Bandini Productions, Killer Films and Gigi Films banners, respectively.
-In January 2018, it was announced the film was initially set to begin production in February 2018, but was shelved following sexual misconduct allegations against Franco.
-In June 2018, it was announced Janicza Bravo would direct the film, replacing Franco, while A24 would distribute.
-In October 2018, Taylour Paige was cast in the film to play the lead role.
-That same month, Riley Keough, Nicholas Braun, Colman Domingo, and Jason Mitchell joined the cast of the film.
-In November 2018, Ari'el Stachel joined the cast.
+In February 2016, it was announced James Franco would direct the film from a screenplay by Andrew Neel and Mike Roberts.
+Franco, Vince Jolivette, Christine Vachon, David Hinojosa, and Kara Baker were to produce the film under their Rabbit Bandini Productions, Killer Films and Gigi Films banners, respectively.
+In January 2018, it was announced that the film was initially set to begin production in February 2018, but was shelved following sexual misconduct allegations against Franco.
+In June 2018, it was announced that Janicza Bravo would direct, replacing Franco, and that A24 would distribute.
+In October 2018, Taylour Paige was cast in the lead role.
+That month, Riley Keough, Nicholas Braun, Colman Domingo and Jason Mitchell joined the cast, and in November 2018, Ari'el Stachel joined the cast.

 Principal photography began on October 29, 2018.
 The entire film was shot in 27 days.
 Production concluded on December 7, 2018.

+Music

 Release

-The film had its world premiere at the Sundance Film Festival on January 24, 2020, where it was nominated for the Grand Jury Awards pre-screening.
-Sony Pictures Releasing, under the Stage 6 Films banner, acquired the international rights (excluding Canada and Japan) to the film.
+The film premiered at the Sundance Film Festival on January 24, 2020, where it was nominated for the Grand Jury Awards pre-screening.
+Sony Pictures Worldwide Acquisitions, under the Stage 6 Films banner, acquired the international rights (excluding Canada, China, and Japan).
 It was released in the United States on June 30, 2021.

 Reception

 Box office

 In the United States and Canada, Zola was projected to gross $2–4 million from 1,468 theaters in its opening weekend.
-The film made $505,000 on its first day of release and $282,000 on its second.
+It made $505,000 on its first day of release and $282,000 on its second.
 It went on to debut to $1.2 million in its opening weekend and $2 million over the five-day frame, finishing ninth at the box office.
-The film fell 48% to $620,000 in its second weekend, finishing in 10th.
+It fell 48% to $620,000 in its second weekend, finishing 10th.